by Bruce Dunlavy

 We can certainly make gun users safer.
 Training in gun safety could be a part of the firearms purchase process.
 Persons who have a history of violence and violation of gun laws (much more reliable predictors for the potential perpetration of gun violence than, say, having received mental health treatment) could be identified and put on a restricted list.
 We might also broaden the security provided by background checks.

 Guns themselves can be made safer.
 The size of magazines could be limited, “bump stocks” could be restricted, and ammunition could be made less lethal.
-There are already “smart guns” that cannot be fired unless it is held by, or is in close proximity to, its owner – a sure way to reduce accidental shootings by small children and attacks on police officers if a criminal manages to get the officer’s weapon.
+There are already versions of a “smart gun” that cannot be fired unless it is held by, or is in close proximity to, its owner – a sure way to reduce accidental shootings by small children and attacks on police officers if a criminal manages to get the officer’s weapon.

 Image credit: mic.com

 There are two main reasons why this doesn’t happen.
 One is that political office-holders are too terrified to even consider any measures to reduce gun deaths.
 There is tremendous power – primarily the power of money – behind the gun-rights lobby.
-The firearms and ammunition manufacturers provide millions of dollars to the National Rifle Association in the form of direct donations as well as advertising in NRA publications.
+The firearms and ammunition manufacturers provide millions of dollars to the National Rifle Association in the form of direct donations as well as advertising in NRA publications and sponsorship of programs on the organization’s video-stream channel, NRATV.
 With deep pockets and a ready supply of single-issue voters, the gun-rights lobby can target, and often destroy, legislators who dare to propose limits on the manufacture, acquisition, and use of firearms.
-In 2013, the Colorado State Senate president and another senator became the first two legislators in that State’s history to be driven from office in recall elections, for their support of a bill to expand gun-purchase background checks to include sales at gun shows.
+In 2013, the Colorado State Senate president and another senator became the first two legislators in that State’s history to be removed from office in recall elections.
+The reason for their recall was their support of a bill to expand gun-purchase background checks to include sales at gun shows.
 Even gun merchants have become targets.
-Such “smart guns” as described above are hard to find because gun dealers who have offered them for sale have been intimidated, boycotted, and threatened – apparently since gun-rights absolutists fear such technology might become mandatory, and that would be “gun control.”
+Such “smart guns” as described above are hard to find because gun dealers who have offered them for sale have been intimidated, boycotted, and threatened.
+Apparently gun-rights absolutists fear such technology might become mandatory, and that would be “gun control.”

 The other stumbling block to examining the causes and potential remedies for excessive gun violence is the Dickey Amendment.
 Named for its author, former U.S. Congressman Jay Dickey of Arkansas, the amendment (added to a 1996 appropriations bill) prohibits the Centers for Disease Control and Prevention (CDC) from using injury-prevention funds to “advocate or promote gun control.”
 At the same time, the bill removed $2.6 million from the CDC’s budget – the exact amount used the previous year to study the effects of gun-related injuries – and redirected it to the study of traumatic brain injuries.
 As a result, the CDC stopped funding gun-related research for fear of having its appropriations cut.
 By 2013, such funding had declined 96 percent, to just $100,000.